One of my mentors, Warren Buffett, has a great quote:

 (I should know, I’ve made some big mistakes that cost me $100K…but that’s a story for another day.)

 …But that doesn’t mean that stock market investing needs to be risky.
-In fact, good investing isn’t risky at all!
+In fact, good investing minimises risk as much as possible!

 As I always to say, profit is a byproduct of good risk management.
-Properly protecting your money is the fastest path to a profitable investment.
+Properly preserving your money is the fastest path to a profitable investment.

-Here are 5 secrets to making money in the stock market without high risk:
+Here are 5 secrets to staying worry-free while making money in the stock market:

 1. See your Portfolio as a Whole